 To develop a Glomerular Disease Registry for the purpose of:

 - A longitudinal data registry of patients with glomerular diseases

 - Long-term follow up of glomerular diseases’ treatment and outcomes

 - Easy identification of eligible patients for participation in future clinical trials

 All incident and prevalent patients diagnosed with a glomerular disease or being treated for glomerulonephritis at participating renal units will be prospectively approached for enrolment.

 Once participants are consented in into GRIT, and complete the baseline survey, there are no further follow up requirements from participants.
 DNA and blood samples will be collected and stored at the time of diagnosis from patients who consent to this aspect of the study.
-Treating clinicians will be surveyed annually to provide updated information regarding clinical status, treatment and outcomes where the participant has provided consent for this to happen.
+Treating clinicians will be surveyed every 6 months to provide updated information regarding clinical status, treatment and outcomes where the participant has provided consent for this to happen.
 Outcomes will also be collected by data linkage from time to time, where this is available and the participant has provided consent.
 The participant will only be contacted if they have elected to be contacted for participating in future clinical research trials.

 The cohort is active and recruiting since quarter 1 2020